 Hamilton offers its students opportunities to conduct hands-on collaborative research in the sciences.
-In the summer of 2017, roughly 90 students conducted research on campus, collaborating with faculty on projects in archaeology, biology, chemistry, computer science, geosciences, neuroscience, physics and psychology.
+In the summer of 2017, roughly 90 students will conduct research on campus, collaborating with faculty on projects in archaeology, biology, chemistry, computer science, geosciences, neuroscience, physics and psychology.

 Summer Research Programs